 4. Insert Page Number Using Insert Tab in Excel

-We can insert page number in an excel worksheet using the Insert tab.
+We can insert page numbers in an Excel worksheet using the Insert tab.
 This will allow us to first insert a Header and then set the page number there.
 Follow the steps below.

 - To begin with, go to the Insert tab, and under the Text section select Header&Footer.

-- Now, take the mouse pointer to the top of the page and click on the middlebox.
+- Now, take the mouse pointer to the top of the page and click on the middle.

 - Then, click on the Page Number option and this will insert the code &[Page] in the box.